yebo-ecommerce/js-sdk/README.md

 ## Documentation
 Its planned to create a simple guide website (like [Vue.js](http://vuejs.org/guide/) one)

+## Usage
+First, install the NPM package with `npm i --save yebo_sdk`, after install you could follow two ways (depending in your project structure):

+* If you're using ES6 transpilers(like Babel) you could just import the SDK functions and starts using it:
+  * Example: `import { getProducts } from 'yebo_sdk';
+* If your project is simple ES5 there are two files in the `dist/` folder that you will add to your project.

 ## Architecture
 This library is divided in two parts the **core** and the **modules**: